Semen retention meaning and the science behind the hype

 Conditions linked to it

 Men often ask whether semen retention protects or harms their prostate.
-Large observational studies have actually found that higher ejaculation frequency in adulthood is associated with a slightly lower risk of prostate cancer later in life.[3],[4] In one long‑term study, men who ejaculated at least 21 times per month in their 20s and 40s had a lower rate of prostate cancer than those who ejaculated 4–7 times per month.
+Large observational studies have actually found that higher ejaculation frequency in adulthood is associated with a slightly lower risk of prostate cancer later in life.[3],[4] A 2016 study in European Urology, for example, reported lower prostate cancer rates in men who ejaculated at least 21 times per month compared with those reporting 4 to 7 times per month.[3]
 These studies cannot prove cause and effect but do not support the idea that frequent ejaculation is dangerous for the prostate.

 On the other hand, some men who practice extreme semen retention report pelvic heaviness, aching in the testicles, or a sense of pelvic congestion.
 Chronic pelvic pain and prostatitis, which is prostate-related pelvic pain often without infection, can be influenced by muscle tension, inflammation, and nerve sensitivity.
 There is limited formal research linking long abstinence to these conditions, but many urologists see patients whose symptoms improve when they resume a more regular ejaculation pattern.

 Fertility is also connected.
 Regular ejaculation helps clear older sperm and supports better semen quality.
-Very infrequent ejaculation can be associated with higher DNA damage in stored sperm and may slightly reduce sperm motility and morphology, the shape and movement of sperm.[5]
-For men trying to conceive, a moderate ejaculation frequency, such as every 2–3 days, is usually recommended.
+Very infrequent ejaculation means sperm are stored longer, and some studies suggest longer abstinence intervals can worsen motility and other semen parameters in some men.[5]
+For men trying to conceive, a moderate ejaculation frequency, such as every 2 to 3 days, is usually recommended.

 Limitations note: Most data on ejaculation frequency, prostate cancer, and semen quality are observational.
 That means they show associations, not proof that changing ejaculation frequency alone will prevent or cause disease.